2110366-2566-2/DebTour-backend/docs/readme.md

 ```

 ## To Generate docs
+First, run 'go install github.com/swaggo/swag/cmd/swag@latest'

-run 'swag init' in the root directory of the project.
+Second, run 'swag init' in the root directory of the project.
 This will generate the docs folder with the swagger documentation.